Function Computation through a Bidirectional Relay: Results

 \subsection{Results for $\epsilon$-error computation}

 In this section, we give our results for $\epsilon$-error function computation in the relay network (RN).
-In general, the rate region for computing a function in RN with $\epsilon$-error is strictly larger than the rate region for computing the function with zero-error.
-We give an explicit example below to show this fact.
+Using Lemma~\ref{Clm_rate_eqv} given in the appendix, we can observe that in RN, if a rate triple $(R_A,R_B,R_C)$ is achievable under zero-error, then $(R_A+\delta,R_B+\delta,R_C+\delta)$ is achievable under $\epsilon$-error for any $\delta >0$.
+This shows that in general the rate region for computing a function in RN with $\epsilon$-error is equal to or larger than the rate region for computing the function with zero-error. \comment{ Computing with zero error is a stricter requirement than computing with $\epsilon$ error, and any zero-error code is also an $\epsilon$-error code.
+So in general the rate region for computing a function in RN with $\epsilon$-error is larger than the rate region for computing the function with zero-error. } In Example~\ref{Ex_XOR1}, we give an instance for which the rate region under $\epsilon$-error is strictly larger than the rate region under zero-error.
 Proofs of all the theorems in this subsection are given in Section~\ref{Sec_asym_bounds}.

 \begin{example} Let us consider computing $X \oplus Y $ for a {\it doubly symmetric binary source} (DSBS($p$)) $(X,Y)$ where $p_{X,Y}(0,0)= p_{X,Y}(1,1)= (1-p)/2$ and $p_{X,Y}(0,1)= p_{X,Y}(1,0)=p/2$.
 From Corollary~\ref{Cor_relay_XOR}, we have the zero-error rate region as $ \{(R_A,R_B,R_C) : R_A \geq 1, R_B \geq 1, R_C \geq H(p) \}$.
 As noted before, computing $X \oplus Y $ in the relay network is same as exchanging $X$ and $Y$.
 The $\epsilon$-error rate region for exchanging $X$ and $Y$ through the relay is given in \eqref{Eq_epsl_exchng}.
 Computing this for DSBS($p$) $(X,Y)$ gives the rate region as $ \{(R_A,R_B,R_C) : R_A, R_B, R_C \geq H(p) \} $. \end{example}